 Description

-The major challenges of the system are:
+The characteristics of the cells are:

-• Compatibility with a wide optical range (2 to 300 µm).
+• Compatibility with a wide optical range (20-4000 cm-1).

 • High stability and accuracy measurements even at low temperature and pressure.